 If you fail to comply with the regulations without reasonable excuse, you are committing an offence.
 For some offences, you may be given a fixed penalty or a fine on summary prosecution.

-Anyone who can work from home must work from home.
+Anyone who can work from home should work from home.

 Those who cannot work from home, for example, workers in food production, construction, manufacturing, logistics or distribution can continue to go to work.

 Employers should take every possible step to facilitate their employees working from home.
 They must also take all reasonable steps to safeguard the health, safety and well-being of employees during the COVID-19 emergency, whether working from home or in the workplace.